“Hospitality is not to change people,

 The garden has three ‘rooms’.
 An open sycamore-shaded lawn, an enclosed garden with mature borders and specimen trees, and an old orchard with veg patch.
 The enclosed area of garden has a circular path (grass and gravel), ideal for a walking meditation.

-In the garden there are a couple of benches from which you can enjoy the sunshine, watch for birds, and stare into space.
+In the garden there are benches from which you can enjoy the sunshine, watch for birds, and stare into space.
 There’s also a well-shaded summer house which offers shelter from the elements – it does not have heating, so wrap up warm if you’re visiting on a cool day.
 The garden can often be quite soggy underfoot so please bring suitable footwear.
 (We prefer not to have muddy shoes inside the house!)

 If the garden doesn’t offer you enough space for wandering, then there are local footpaths we can recommend, or you could visit Charlecote Park just over the road (free to National Trust members).
 The Park has its own herd of majestic deer and a flock of Jacob sheep, as well as great trails down to the River Avon where you might just glimpse a kingfisher.
 St Leonard’s Church is also nearby if you’re looking for a different kind of space in which to pray.